KindleModding/kindlemodding.github.io/jailbreaking/AdBreak/index.md

 It is based on [CVE-2012-3748](https://scarybeastsecurity.blogspot.com/2017/05/ode-to-use-after-free-one-vulnerable.html).

 {: .note}
+> Scribe devices must be using a French account to enable ads

+{: .note}
 > Special thanks to Chris Evans (@scarybeasts) for a lot of the exploit code, hackerdude for the modified JB script.

 ## Prerequisites